-For more details, see "Event Attributes Tab" on the next page, "Event Correlation Tab" on the next page, "Custom Attributes Tab" above, "Instructions Tab" on page 351, and "Advanced Tab" on page 346.
+For more details, see "Event Attributes Tab" below, "Event Correlation Tab" on the next page, "Custom Attributes Tab" on the previous page, "Instructions Tab" on page 350, and "Advanced Tab" on page 345.

 UI Element Description Category Name of the logical group to which the event belongs (for example, Database, Security, or Network).
 The event category is similar in concept to the HP Operations Manager message group.